nosarthur/gita/README.md

 [![Build Status](https://travis-ci.org/nosarthur/gita.svg?branch=master)](https://travis-ci.org/nosarthur/gita)
 # A command-line tool to view multiple git repos

-When multiple git repos are related, it helps to see their status (branch, modification) side by side, as in the following screenshot:
+In the presence of multiple related git repos, it helps to see their status (branch, modification) side by side, as in the following screenshot:

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)